magento/pagebuilder-docs/docs/content-types/extend/add-appearances.md

     </virtualType>
 </config>
 ```

-_VisualSelect class for new Banner appearance_
+:arrow_up: *VisualSelect class for new Banner appearance*

 Using the same class name as the Banner ensures that Magento's XML merging will add your new visual appearance option to the existing Banner appearance options.